Doesn't it feel like most people are falling a little too much in love with automation just because it's faster and easier?

 3. Automation Connects More With Bots Than Humans.

 We found the automated profile had more automated followers.
 Yes: bots following bots.
-In other words, these followers were either scheduling a large amount posts of
+In other words, these followers were either scheduling a large amount posts of posts, or leaving very generic messages.

 That's likely due to a bot's inability to recognize the difference between generic comments and real responses.
 However, humans will naturally connect more with a thoughtful response and ignore a meaningless “awesome!” comment.